shortstheory/dtn-unetstack/README.md

 ```

 ## Open Issues
-* Do all PDUs take all the available size?
+* Do all PDUs take all the available size with padding?
 * Do we need a success PDU when we get link layer results?
 * What do we tell the other node when a TTL expires?
+    * idea is to create new PDUs for this task
 * Why do DDN's/DFN's have to: set to the sending node?
 * How do I get the last sent message time on a link?
 * Do we need to serialize PDUs as JSON?
 Can't we just store the bytes of the PDU?